faani/MYSQL-Store-Database/README.md

-# MYSQL-Store-Database using MYSQL workbench
+# MYSQL-Store-Database queries using MYSQL workbench

 I have written different MYSQL queries using Store database with following output below